wp-plugins/xcloner-backup-and-restore/readme.txt

 = 3.0.3 =
 * added amazon ssl option box
-* moved the compress option to the System tab, don't use unless you know what you are doing!
+* moved the compress option to the System tab, don't use it unless you know what you are doing!

 = 3.0.1 =
 * several important security and bug fixes